rventura20/Fall2020_CS407_BashScripts/Readme.md

 In this repo you can add some cool bash scripts showcasing what you've learned this semester.
 This will help future students see what this class is all about.

-## PR format

-To make a PR, fork this repo and add your code in a directory called `YourName`.

-For example, you might add a file called `coolscript.sh`.
-Add this file to `YourName/coolscript.sh`.
-This will make it easy to merge pull requests.
+* Fork this repo
+* Add a directory called YourName
+* Add a cool bash program in the repo
+* make a pr.